-Do I have to ask permisson to use this map/image/poem/etc in my thesis?
+Do I need permission to use this map/image/poem/etc in my thesis?

 You'll need to make that assessment for yourself.
-All uses of copyrighted works require permission unless they are "fair uses".
-See the tab about fair use for more info.
+All uses of copyrighted works require permission unless they are "fair uses."
+See the Fair Use section of this guide for more info.

 How do I figure out if the material I want to use is copyrighted or not?

 In the case of material that is quite old, the material might be in the public domain and no longer protected by copyright.
 Because copyright law in the US has changed a lot over the years, it can be complicated to figure out if a work is still protected by copyright.
 See Peter Hirtle's (Cornell) excellent public domain chart or read more about the public domain at the Columbia copyright website.

 Other materials, such as those produced by the federal government or those licensed with Creative Commons licenses, are also available for use without permission.